Support to Write Badges

-To provide you with as much flexibility as possible when writing your badges, we offer you two different options for submitting the Google form:
+To provide you with as much flexibility as possible when writing your badges, when asked the question “Is this badge ready for quality assurance?” on our Google form, we offer you two different options:

-By selecting ‘final draft’, you are flagging on our system that you or your team do not plan any further work to this badge, and you are ready for us to proceed with quality assurance.
+By selecting ‘yes’, you are flagging on our system that you or your team do not plan any further work to this badge, and you are ready for us to proceed with quality assurance.